 With Water Alarm: Basepump RB750

-The Basepump 750 is a popular backup pump for homeowners that want a built-in alarm system with their backup pump.
+The Basepump 750 is a popular backup pump for homeowners who want a built-in alarm system with their backup pump.
 This model is installed above the sump pit and activates when it detects the water levels rising due to pump failure or power outage.
-It does require a medium amount of water pressure so make sure your intake hose has some power – too weak of a flow and it won’t generate any water pressure.
+It requires a medium amount of water pressure, so make sure your intake hose has some power – too weak of a flow and won’t generate any water pressure.

 Specifications